yellingSJTU-whd/CS61B_SP21/proj2/Design Document.md

 - content addressable: use sha1 hash as address (concatenate as git: first two character & the rest)
 - create a ".gitlet" at "git init"
-- create blob objects at "git add", while commit at "git commit", by serialization
+- create blob objects at "git add", while commit at "git commit", using Java serialization

 - blob objects keep the content of files, while commits keep metadata and some pointers